CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 Different programming languages give developers different ways of accessing packages for use in their code.

 In JavaScript, we can use **npm**.

-**npm** is an online database of packages that can be downloaded and used to help developers write applications.
+> **npm** is a collection of packages that can be downloaded and used to help developers write applications.

 Our first step will be to figure out how to install the Jest package on our machine.

 ### 🃏 Installing Jest

-We can find out more about the Jest framework from the documentation online.
+We can find out more about the Jest framework from the [documentation online](https://jestjs.io/docs/getting-started).
-We can head to the documentation and find out how to get set up there.

 ![jest-install](jest-install.png)